raspberrypilearning/3D-scene/en/step_3.md

 ## Choose your theme

 Now it's time to work on your own project.
 In this step you will think about your project idea.
-In the next step, you will then begin to create your project with a backdrop and sprites.
+In the next step, you will begin to make your project.

 --- task ---